Home > Destinations > Europe > Norway > Suggested Itineraries > The Fjords in One Week

 Day 7: Voss: Summer Fun in a Winter Playground

 On Day 7, it's just a 90km (56-mile) drive south to Voss, where you can choose a hotel for the night.
-Route 13 links Balestrand to Voss, but the section between Vanganes and Balestrand is serviced by car ferry.
+Rte.
+13 links Balestrand to Voss, but the section between Vanganes and Balestrand is serviced by car ferry.
 A wide range of activities awaits you in Voss.
-Refer to "Seeing the Sights" and "Other Outdoor Pursuits" for the full array of choices.
 Voss is also a good connecting point for travel back to either Bergen or Oslo, one of which can be your transportation hub for leaving Norway.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.